-- We require students on qualification courses to meet the Suitable Person requirements of the Early Years Foundation Stage and have a satisfactory enhanced DBS check with barred list check(s). - We require students in our setting to have a sufficient understanding and use of English to contribute to the well-being of children in our care. - We require schools, colleges or universities placing students under the age of 17 years with us to vouch for their good character. - We supervise students under the age of 17 years at all times and do not allow them to have unsupervised access to children. - Students undertaking qualification courses who are placed in our setting on a short term basis are not counted in our staffing ratios. - Students and apprentices, over the age of 17, who are undertaking a level 3 qualification may be considered to be counted in the ratios if our manager deems them to be suitably qualified and experienced. - Trainee staff and students over the age of 17 may be included in the ratios if they are deemed competent and responsible.
-This will be monitored through the discussion and recording of competences over a period of time before being counted into the setting adult / child ratio - We take out employers' liability insurance and public liability insurance, which covers both students and voluntary helpers. - We require students to keep to our Confidentiality and Client Access to Records Policy. - We co-operate with students' tutors in order to help students to fulfil the requirements of their course of study. - We provide students, at the first session of their placement, with a short induction on how our setting is managed, how our sessions are organised and our policies and procedures. - We communicate a positive message to students about the value of qualifications and training. - We make the needs of the children paramount by not admitting students in numbers that hinder the essential work of the setting. - We ensure that trainees and students placed with us are engaged in bona fide early years training, which provides the necessary background understanding of children's development and activities.
+- We require students on qualification courses to meet the Suitable Person requirements of the Early Years Foundation Stage and have a satisfactory enhanced DBS check with barred list check(s). - We require students in our setting to have a sufficient understanding and use of English to contribute to the well-being of children in our care. - We require schools, colleges or universities placing students under the age of 17 years with us to vouch for their good character. - We supervise students under the age of 17 years at all times and do not allow them to have unsupervised access to children. - Students undertaking qualification courses who are placed in our setting on a short term basis are not counted in our staffing ratios. - Suitable students on long term placements and volunteers (aged 17 or over) and staff working as apprentices in early education (aged 16 or over) may be included in the ratios at the level below their level of study, if our manager deems them to be suitably qualified and experienced. - Students and apprentices, over the age of 17, who are undertaking a level 3 qualification may be considered to be counted in the ratios if our manager deems them to be suitably qualified and experienced. - Trainee staff and students over the age of 17 may be included in the ratios if they are deemed competent and responsible.
+This will be monitored through the discussion and recording of competences over a period of time before being counted into the setting adult / child ratio - We take out employers' liability insurance and public liability insurance, which covers both students and voluntary helpers. - We require students to keep to our Confidentiality and Client Access to Records Policy. - We co-operate with students' tutors in order to help students to fulfil the requirements of their course of study. - We provide students, at the first session of their placement, with a short induction on how our setting is managed, how our sessions are organised and our policies and procedures.

+- We communicate a positive message to students about the value of qualifications and training. - We make the needs of the children paramount by not admitting students in numbers that hinder the essential work of the setting. - We ensure that trainees and students placed with us are engaged in bona fide early years training, which provides the necessary background understanding of children's development and activities.